Stepping Up to Step Therapy

 I have heard cases where the insurance company will either flat out refuse to give credentials or a name, or they have found out that the doctor that thought step therapy was the best way to go had no actual training on our disease!

-Case and point: one psoriasis patient was denied a biologic medicine and told to go through a gamut of less effective medicines by a GYNECOLOGIST.
+Case and point: one psoriasis patient was denied a biologic medicine and told to go through a gamut of less effective medicines by a gynecologist.
 Really?

 A doctor that specializes in women’s health is going to tell me what is best for my complex autoinflammatory disease?
 Don’t get me wrong, I am sure he/she is well educated, but his/her specialty does not usually cover my disease.

-Stepping it up!
+Step it up!
 Fight back